MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 > If the external data schema is unknown, use the [infer\_storage\_schema](../query/inferstorageschemaplugin.md) plug-in, which helps infer the schema based on external file contents.

 > [!TIP]
-> Make sure an external table covers a set of containers containing data files with an identical schema.
-If some data files miss columns or have extra columns, move them to a different storage container(s) and define another external table(s) matching their schema.
+> For CSV data files, having files with non-identical schema under the same storage container might result in data appearing shifted or missing.
+If some CSV files miss columns or have extra columns, move them to a different storage container(s) and define another external table(s) matching their schema, so that each external table covers a set of storage containers containing files of an identical schema.

 <a name="kind"></a>
 *Kind*